tomshen/hrlr/README.md

 The version number after the plugin is the version number the site was developed with.

-### Add post types and taxonomies

-Copy over the post types and taxonomies using CPT UI and ACF.
-This will require using an export from a recent install of the site.

 ### Content

-Download the latest archive file with the current posts.
+Save an archive of the current site before overwriting it with new information.

+Disable any active plugins besides the ones we're currently using.

-Delete the current posts and taxonomies.
+Move all of the current pages and posts to the trash.

-Use the Wordpress importer to import the posts.
+Use the Wordpress importer to import the new content.
 This will require using an export from a recent install of the site.
 Note: the pdf versions of the articles will need to be uploaded separately and relinked.

 ### Activate the theme